pkp/pkp-docs/google-scholar/en/index.md

 ![HTML source metatags](./assets/google-scholar-guide-meta-tags.png)

-## Troubleshooting Google Scholar indexing problems for Journal Managers and Editors
+## Troubleshooting for Journal Managers and Editors

 If you notice that Google Scholar has not indexed or ceased indexing your journal, it could be due to inconsistencies between the journal's metadata and the Galley files.
 Metadata in the Tags & Galley should match precisely.
 Some common discrepancies include: